uib/iam-scim/README.md

 ### User `.roles`

 List of business roles associated with this user.
-Apply the tags "staff", "guest" or "student" when approripate.
+Apply the tags "staff", "guest" or "student" when appropriate.
 This list of roles might be extended later.
-Universites can introduce private roles by prefixing them with their reverse domain name, e.g. "no.uib.breiflabb".
+Universities can introduce private roles by prefixing them with their reverse domain name, e.g. "no.uib.breiflabb".

 ### User `.enterprise`